-This chapter outlines the methodology used to undertake ecological monitoring at the offset site.
-Monitoring is consistent with the methodologies outlined in the BOMP (NGH 2014) and meets the requirements of the CoA C5, outlined in Appendix B. In particular, CoA C5(b) stipulates the requirement of the offset site to achieve an 'improved or maintained' outcome for the biodiversity values of the site.
-Improved or maintained outcomes for the biodiversity values of the comparison of monitoring data against the benchmark and baseline data for each surveyed vegetation community as well as the evaluation of weed infestation and fauna habitat.
+The monitoring is consistent with the methodologies outlined in the BOMP (NGH 2014) and meets the requirements of the CoA C5, outlined in Appendix B. CoA C5(b) stipulates the requirement of the offset site to achieve an 'improved or maintained' outcome for the biodiversity values of the site.
+Improved or maintained outcomes for the biodiversity values of the offset site have been evaluated through the comparison of monitoring data against the benchmark and baseline data for each surveyed vegetation community as well as the evaluation of weed infestation and fauna habitat.
 An overview of the monitoring methods used include: